StanfordGeospatialCenter/undermapped-spaces-2022/small_groups/small_group1.md

 # Small Group Instructions

-_We are running a little behind schedule, so please continue these conversations later on today!_
+_We are running a little behind schedule, so please continue these conversations later on today.
+Try to find a time when you can meet up on Zoom if possible.
+If you need a Zoom room set up once you have a time, just let us know!_

 ## 1. Introduce yourself